Welcome!

 INSPIRE a quiet strength, IGNITE a passion or encourage you to IMAGINE your dreams.

-Since 2008, Silent Triumphs® unique Warrior symbol has been has a figure reaching for a star and serves as a reminder to reflect on those achieved accomplishments, recognize the strides we have taken and celebrate the successes of life, no matter how small.
-Since the creation of Warrior, I have experienced the loss of loved ones to Dementia, Epilepsy, Stage IV Brain Cancer, and Heart disease.
-My family has also experienced first-hand the battles one can face when struggling with Mental Illness and /or Substance Abuse.
+Since 2008, Silent Triumphs® unique Warrior symbol, serves as a reminder to reflect on those achieved accomplishments, recognize the strides we have taken and celebrate the successes of life, no matter how small.

 ANNA